modular/modular/LLCL/docs/LLCLRuntime.md

 does provide a tiny bit of overhead (a vtable indirection) and isn't intended to integrate into fine-grained C++ allocators.
-This means you shouldn't try to funnel all `std::string` or `std::vector` allocations through it, nor should ever tiny linked list node go through it.
+This means you shouldn't try to funnel all `std::string` or `std::vector` allocations through it, nor should every tiny linked list node go through it.

 Focus on large scale allocations that can matter to the memory bandwidth of your workload.